pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ### Change the default location for our projects

 Personally I store the source files to all websites that I am working on inside a `Sites` folder in my home directory.
 It is not a requirement, just a convention.
 The default root directory for the Apache server is `/Library/WebServer/Documents`.
-We have to amend this path (line 244 and 255 in my case).
+We have to amend this path.
 Please, be sure to change the name of your username folder — the chances that your directory is called `pawelgrzybek` are slim!

 ```
 old: DocumentRoot "/Library/WebServer/Documents"